ALLann123/Multi-Agent-Workflows/README.md

 # 2 Hierarchical Agent

-Supervisor is a multi-agent architecture where multiple agents are coordinated by a single supervisor agent.
+Supervisor: is a multi-agent architecture where multiple agents are coordinated by a single supervisor agent.
 The Supervisor controls the communication flow, delegates tasks, and makes decisions about which agent to invoke based on the current context and task requirements

 status: Incomplete